Member states of the Commonwealth of Nations

-The Commonwealth of Nations is a voluntary association of 56 sovereign states.
+The Commonwealth of Nations is a voluntary association of 56 sovereign states, referred to as Commonwealth countries.
 Most of them were British colonies or dependencies of those colonies.

 No government in the Commonwealth exercises power over the others, as is the case in a political union.
-Rather, the Commonwealth is an international organization in which countries with diverse social, political, and economic backgrounds are regarded as equal in status, and cooperate within a framework of common values and goals, as outlined in the Singapore Declaration issued in 1971.
+Rather, the Commonwealth is an international organisation in which countries with diverse social, political, and economic backgrounds are regarded as equal in status, and cooperate within a framework of common values and goals, as outlined in the Singapore Declaration issued in 1971.
 Such common values and goals include the promotion of democracy, human rights, good governance, the rule of law, civil liberties, equality before the law, free trade, multilateralism, and world peace, which are promoted through multilateral projects and meetings, such as the Commonwealth Games, held once every four years.

-The symbol of this free association is King Charles III, who serves as the Head of the Commonwealth.
-This position, however, does not imbue him with any political or executive power over any Commonwealth member states; the position is purely symbolic, and it is the Commonwealth Secretary-General who is the chief executive of the Commonwealth.
+The symbol of this free association is the Head of the Commonwealth, currently King Charles III.
+All heads of the Commonwealth to date have been monarchs of the United Kingdom.
+The office of Head of the Commonwealth does not imbue the holder with any political or executive power over any Commonwealth member states; the position is purely symbolic and titular, and it is the Commonwealth Secretary-General who is the chief executive of the Commonwealth.